2030bc/2030bc/v2/DOC_RULES.md

 # DOC_RULES.md

 ## Overview
 The Rules component provides custom validation rules for the Laravel docu-course platform.
 These rules extend Laravel's built-in validation system with domain-specific validation logic for files, content, security, and business requirements.
+Updated.

 ---